 Why are these conversion rates important?
 It is these conversion rates that actually determine the sales revenue you receive from your website.
 They have a profound effect on marketing as well.

 What do the conversion rates depend on?
-A visitor to your website is likely convert only once they have an optimal site experience.
+A visitor to your website is likely to convert only once they have an optimal site experience.
 To provide this, your website needs to take their patience into consideration.
 Every website visitor today expects a website to load in the blink of an eye.
 The concept of having to wait just doesn’t exist anymore.
-Faster a page loads, the happier and satisfied the user will be.
+Faster a page loads, the happier and more satisfied the user will be.

-The average load time of a page depends on the network latency, server latency and the browser load time.
+The average load time of a page depends on the network latency, server latency and browser load time.